samisquires/dig-eg-gaz.github.io/_pages/analysis/2016/wills-analysis.md

 ---
 layout: page
-title: Global Diplomatic Influence on Egpyt
+title: Global Diplomatic Influence on Egypt
 author: LoganWills
+permalink: /analysis/2016/wills-analysis
+header:
+  image_fullwidth: front-page.jpg

 ---
 The *Egyptian Gazette* was a popular newspaper company that first published its one of a kind for the Middle East English newspaper in the year 1880, and enjoyed a long tenure of success.
 The paper covered a range of topics anywhere from the daily necessities such as weather reports, stock exchanges, and market prices, to bold current event storylines.
 Records